 Open-heart surgery offers a newer option for treating stenosis.
 The technique can very successfully treat this congenital defect but is offered at only a few medical centers.
 Patients must also meet stringent requirements to be considered as candidates.

-Large breed dogs like golden retrievers are prone to aortic stenosis, a narrowing of the connection between the left ventricle and the aorta, the large artery that carries blood out of the heart.
+Large breed dogs such as golden retrievers are prone to aortic stenosis, a narrowing of the connection between the left ventricle and the aorta, the large artery that carries blood out of the heart.
 Surgery is the treatment of choice, but it is risky, expensive, and available only at veterinary schools or specialists that have access to cardiopulmonary bypass machines.

 When the condition is one thought to be commonly found in your particular breed, ask the breeder about the history of the parents.
 Reputable breeders will do all they can to breed away from heart defects, whenever that's possible.